Beach Blast (1992)

 The 1992 Beach Blast was the inaugural Beach Blast professional wrestling pay-per-view event produced by World Championship Wrestling (WCW).
 It took place on June 20, 1992 in the Mobile Civic Center in Mobile, Alabama.

 The show included two main events: Ricky Steamboat and Rick Rude faced off in a 30-minute Iron Man Challenge as the culmination of a long running feud, and The Steiner Brothers defended their WCW World Tag Team Championship against Terry Gordy and Steve Williams.
-In 2014, All WCW pay-per-views were made available on the WWE Network.

 Production

 Background

 In 1992 the Atlanta, Georgia based World Championship Wrestling (WCW) professional wrestling promotion increased their pay-per-view (PPV) shows from six in 1991 to seven in 1992.
 As part of the expansion WCW came up with the concept of "Beach Blast".
 As part of the show's beach theme the Mobile Civic Center was decked out like a beach, complete with sand dunes around the entrance. surfboards and other surfing images.

 The show took place only four days after WCW held Clash of the Champions XIX, free to cable subscribers.

 The show was one of the first major events held after Bill Watts had been put in charge of WCW and would be the first show where a number of Watts' new rules would be enforced, including any move that included jumping off the top rope would result in a disqualification.